eazyhunting/Blazor-Server-Sample/README.md

 -   ViewCommentsComponent - View the comments for a post
 -   AddCommentComponent - Add a comment to a post.

+I created a Services/Interfaces folder with the INotifierService and implemented the concrete NotifierService directly in the Services folder.
+This service is responsible for managing the state between components on the page.
+For example when you're viewing a full post and you add a comment you would expect that comment to show up instantly.

 Some things I might change and/or add later
 - Create services for each component - This might be overkill for a blazor application but I was found of this pattern in my Angular days.
 - Implement the Blazor EditForm component - At the moment I use use standard HTML for my forms.
 I will probably want to experiement with Blazor specific controls